-Grab a chip and dip it into this chorizo dip.
-Stir the chip around to blend the chorizo and tomatoes into the cheese, repeat.
+- You use your tortilla chips to blend the chorizo and tomatoes into the melty white cheese, repeat.
 Scoop up some of the melty cheese, and eat.
 Repeat.

 What is typically in a queso dip?

 - A meltable cheese or a combination of cheeses

 - Some include salsa, though I have not tried this.

-The first thing I use to make queso is my favorite melting cheese, Cacique® Manchego.
+The first thing I use to make queso is my favorite melting cheese, Manchego.
 This cheese has an almost nutty, earthy flavor that works beautifully with the deep spice of chorizo.
 Cacique® uses fresh milk free of rBST, so you can feel good serving it to your family and friends.

 Are you ready to learn how easy it is to make this white queso cheese dip?
 Grab some tortilla chips because you will want to dip them into this restaurant-style queso as soon as it is ready!

 Step 1: Gather your ingredients.
 I have Cacique® Manchego, beef chorizo, and some fire-roasted green chiles.
 Cacique cheeses and sausages are all gluten free!

-Step 2: Slice up the cheese and add it to a saucepan.
+Step 2: Slice up the queso blanco and add it to a saucepan.
 This cheese is soft and really easy to cut into cubes.
 It is easy to make a queso without Velveeta when you are using Mexican cheeses like the ones from Cacique!.

 Step 3: Add the cheese, heavy cream, butter, and green chiles to a saucepan.
 Cook on low heat for 10 minutes.
 For best results, stir it often so the cheeses don't stick to the bottom of the pot.
 Add salt and pepper and stir this in.

-Step 4: Add the Cacique® Beef Chorizo and scallions to a skillet.
+Step 4: Add the chorizo and scallions to a skillet.
 Cook over medium heat for 10 minutes until the chorizo is cooked.
 Use a wooden spoon to break up the chorizo into small pieces as it cooks.